cypress-io/github-action/README.md

 ### Config File

-Specify the path to your config file with `config-file` parameter
+Specify the path to your [Configuration File](https://on.cypress.io/guides/references/configuration#Configuration-File) with `config-file` parameter

 ```yml
 name: Cypress tests